• Skip to primary navigation

 How Long Does Pecan Pie Take To Bake?

-2. If using a gluten free pie crust, par bake the crust for 15 minutes before adding the filling.
+3. If using a gluten free pie crust, poke the bottom of the crust 10-12 times with a fork to prevent it from puffing up and par-bake for 15 minutes before adding the filling.
+Remove the pie crust from the oven and allow to cool slightly before adding the filling.
 If not gluten free, add the filling to an unbaked pie crust.
 If using a store bought pie crust, add the filling according to package instructions.

 How To Tell When A Pecan Pie Is Done